Skip to content

 The third modification that can be made is to the maximum number of parameters that a [PreparedStatement] can support:

-// maximum number of parameters for a [PreparedStatement]
+// max number of parameters of a [PreparedStatement]

 public final static int MAX_PREPAREDSTATEMENT_PARAMETERS = 10000;